MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 In the preceding examples, we have been working with single entitysets.
 However, this scenario is rare.
 Typically, the requirements specify that entities should be read from several entitysets and joined together to create useful results.
 In this section, we will describe how these joins are done in the C# SDK.

 #### Using IncludeRelated
 While it is perfectly valid to do joins in the typical manner, specifying the joined entityset and its join condition and type, there are more declarative ways of accomplishing joins in the CDS SDK.
 The entitysets can be defined to partake in relationships with other entities as they are designed.
-This declarative information can be leveraged in code without much effort, as we will show below.

-Let us consider a case where where want to traverse the products, and for each of the products we want to know the details of the product category to which the product belongs.
+This declarative information can be leveraged in code without much effort.
+Consider a case where where want to traverse the products, and for each of the products we want to know the details of the product category to which the product belongs.

 ```cs
 static async Task SelectWithRelatedAsync(Client client)